Pros / Foscam has the best overall video quality of any system in our review.

 Verdict / Foscam's outstanding video quality helps make it the best home surveillance system.

 Foscam is one of the best home surveillance systems for a variety of reasons.
 It had the best daytime video performance in our tests, and its nighttime video quality benefits from powerful infrared LED lighting.
-Video quality is certainly the primary reason it wins our Top Ten Reviews Gold Award for home surveillance systems.
+Video quality is certainly the primary reason it was the top performer in our comparison of home surveillance systems.
 While the system isn't the easiest to install, it doesn't require any special skills to do so.
 Foscam systems come with a strong warranty and good customer support options.

 With its 720p resolution, no other home surveillance system matches Foscam in overall video performance.
 The system earned the highest score in our daytime video testing.
 Foscam showed our test chart in excellent detail at distances of 10 and 30 feet from the camera.
 Only three other systems in our review matched this quality.
 At 20 feet from the chart, though, this system didn't perform quite as well as other top home surveillance systems.